clarissastaudt/Datenjournalismus_BAfoeG/README.md

 # Data journalism: Visualizing BAföG

 This project explores datasets regarding BAföG (German student grant system).
-Emphasis is put on the development of the grant rate and average grant rate over time as well as differences between states.
+Emphasis is put on the development of the grant rate and average granted sum over time as well as differences between states.

 ## Structure
 ```